 The two things are widely different.
 To undo, which is to act, and in such a case to act with violence, requires more enterprise and vigor, and presupposes greater energy, or a stronger impulse, than not to do or to forbear to act.
-This is particularly true where a number of wills is to con-Many men who will not rouse to the effort, or cur. encounter the responsibility of doing mischief by positive acts, will readily enough slide into it by a negative conduct - that is, by omitting to act.
+This is particularly true where a number of wills is to concur.
+Many men who will not rouse to the effort, or encounter the responsibility of doing mischief by positive acts, will readily enough slide into it by a negative conduct-that is, by omitting to act.
 Many men, merely from easiness of temper or want of active fortitude, will suffer evil to take place which they neither desire nor would themselves commit.
 In collective bodies, votes are necessary to ACTION: absences may produce INACTION.
 It often happens that a majority of voices could not be had to a resolution to undo or reverse a thing once done, which there would not be a majority of voices to do.

-This reasoning acquires tenfold force when applied to a complex government like ours; that is, to a government distributed into departments, acting through different organs, which must concur to give it motion; as, in our Constitution, the House of Representatives, the Senate, and the Presi-DENT.
+This reasoning acquires tenfold force when applied to a complex government like ours; that is, to a government distributed into departments, acting through different organs, which must concur to give it motion; as, in our Constitution, the HOUSE OF REPRESENTATIVES, the SENATE, and the PRESIDENT.